azavea/franklin/docs/0002-choose-a-pagination-strategy-and-implementation.md

 ## Decision

 We will use **continuation** tokens for managing pagination.
-The advantage of keeping the implementation flexible/hidden from end-users so that it can be optimized or changed later without breaking functionality for existing users outweighs disadvantages around increased complexity for implementation.
+Keeping the implementation flexible/hidden from end-users so that it can be optimized or changed later without breaking functionality for existing users outweighs disadvantages around increased complexity for implementation.
 Additionally, since `franlin` APIs are expected to hold large amounts of data (tens of millions of rows) it is important that the pagination approach scales accordingly.